kxie95/kxie95.github.io/_posts/2018-02-09-refactoring-book-notes-pt6.md

 ---

 **Split temporary variable**
-What: Temporary variable assigned more than once.
+* What: Temporary variable assigned more than once.
-Fix: Make a separate variable for each assignment.
+* Fix: Make a separate variable for each assignment.
-Why: The fact that they are set more than once means they have more than one responsibility.
+* Why: The fact that they are set more than once means they have more than one responsibility.
 Confusing for the reader.

+**Replace Method with Method Object**
+* What: Long method that uses local variables in a way that you can't extract out methods.
+* Fix: Turn method into an object with the local variables as fields.